global-asp/lida-alt-text/en/0028_a-woman-sitting-up-in-bed-and-a-man-sleeping.md

 A woman with a broken arm being comforted by a doctor.

 ##
-A sad looking woman with a broken arm watching a little girl playing.
+A sad-looking woman with a broken arm watching a little girl playing.

 ##
 A woman holding a girl in her arms and thinking of birds tweeting.